ofek168/ML_HW1/README.md

 #ML_Projects

+Listed in my resume is Project 1 which goes over the ML regression models.

 To run any file, you need jupyter notebook.
 In my case, I use juypter notebook under anaconda navigator application.

 There are 4 different ML assignments, each with its own instruction file listed below in order:

-Listed in my resume is Project 1 which goes over the main regression models.

 Project 1:
 Instruction_File: HW1.ipnynb